 In this article, we’ll first look at some reasons why you might not know how you feel.
 Then we’ll move on to the strategies you may use to identify your emotions.

 You might wish to consider going through this process with a trained therapist if your emotions are interfering with how you live your life or if you believe there might be difficult issues to address.
-If so, you can click here to connect with one via BetterHelp.com for quality care at its most convenient.
+If so, you can speak to one via BetterHelp.com for quality care at its most convenient.

 6 Reasons Why You Don’t Know How You Feel

 What’s stopping you from getting a handle on what you are feeling?
 Why might you not be able to pinpoint the emotion?